 The North Vietnamese push for Saigon began March 7 in Vietnam’s central highlands.
 Four days later, the provincial capital city of Ban Me Thuot, 180 miles north of Saigon fell.
 A few days after that, South Vietnamese President Nguyen Van Thieu decided to adopt a plan of “strategic withdrawal,” which, in effect, conceded the northern half of South Vietnam to the Communists and precipitated one of the greatest routs in military history.

-By early April, the North Vietnamese controlled almost 75 percent of the country and a palpable sense of doom enveloped Saigon.
+By early April, the North Vietnamese controlled almost 75 percent of the country, and a palpable sense of doom enveloped Saigon.
 The city’s ubiquitous bars, famous for their “Saigon tea,” were mostly empty.
-Vendors selling “pho” and “”cà phê sữa”(beef noodle soup and “white” coffee), beggars, and hundreds of homeless children had all retreated from the streets.
+Vendors selling “pho” and “cà phê sữa”(beef noodle soup and “white” coffee), beggars, and hundreds of homeless children had all retreated from the streets.
 While these were ominous signs, I knew the end was near when the Indian tailor on Tu Do Street where I had gotten shirts made and changed dollars into Vietnamese piastres, began producing North Vietnamese and Viet Cong flags instead of American and South Vietnamese banners.

 “It’s the reality of the situation you see,” he told me matter-of-factly one afternoon.
 “You do what you must to survive.
-You press chaps can leave, I cannot.
+You press chaps can leave; I cannot.
 Frankly, I am happy that this nasty affair is ending finally after so many terrible years.”

 The official length of the war is generally conceded to have been eight years—from 1965, when President Lyndon B. Johnson sent in the U.S. Marines, to 1973, when the Paris peace accord was signed.
 However, if you count the first advisers sent to Vietnam by Harry Truman in 1950, America’s involvement in S. E. Asia spanned three decades.
 During that time, about 3.1 million military personnel (including 7,200 women) served in Vietnam.

 The human toll was staggering.
 By the time America’s active involvement in the war officially ended in 1973, it had claimed the lives of 58,183 American men and women.
 Another 304,000 Americans came home wounded, sometimes physically and sometimes mentally.
-One of every 10 soldiers who served in Vietnam was a casualty.
+One of every ten soldiers who served in Vietnam was a casualty.

-In addition, some 105 journalists died covering the war—more than in any other conflict in world history.
+Also, some 105 journalists died covering the war—more than in any other conflict in world history.
 Several are still missing.

 Vietnam was nothing if not intense.
 For example, Pentagon figures show that the average infantryman in the Pacific theater in World War II saw about 40 days of actual combat in four years.
-In Vietnam the average infantryman saw about 240 days of combat in one year—a fact directly attributable to the helicopter, which allowed for much more rapid deployment of troops.
+In Vietnam, the average infantryman saw about 240 days of combat in one year—a fact directly attributable to the helicopter, which allowed for much more rapid deployment of troops.